anubh-v/oz-work/threads-as-async-funcs/README.md

 - When new threads are created
 - When a thread completes execution
 - When there are multiple threads with the highest priority level and one of them exceeds its "time slice"

+## Suspension points
+Threads suspend by awaiting on Promises that will never resolve directly.

+The Promise's resolver function is stored in an object (indexed by the thread's ID).

+When the thread needs to be resumed, its resolver function will be retrieved and called.